eoinok/maCinemaBooking/README.md

 - To use a DateTimePicker to access the calendar function of the device
 - To use the Javascript array map function to populate a picker with data from a json array

+This app is designed to be completed by cloning the repository onto a Desktop computer but can also be completed using Expo.dev as a Snack.
+If using the Snack approach, you must create a Snack, replace the code with the code from the Repo.
+You must add new files to your Snack, the moviesV3.png file must be added to the assets folder.
+The PersonalInfo.js and MovieBooking.js files must be added to the components folder.
+In addition, students must replace the settings in package.json file with the settings from the package.json file in the repo.

 # Part 1
 This app includes the ability to add additional screens using a Swiper.
 So far just one screen for the Cinema booking (PersonalInfo) has been included.
 To include a second screen MovieBooking we need to do two things
 - Import the MovieBooking component from the file ./components/MovieBooking.js